ratanahaerlavynah/dreamy/_poems/77-the-waters-that-never-let-her-go.md

 ---
 layout: poem
-title: "The Waters That Never Let Her Go"
+title: The Waters That Never Let Her Go
 order: 77
+description: >-
+  <pre> She was not followed...  she was mirrored by currents that remembered
+  her shape before she knew she had  one.
+No anchor, no tether, yet she was never drift.
+The waters did not carry her.
+They he…
+tags: []
+image: /assets/img/77-the-waters-that-never-let-her-go.png
+permalink: /poems/77-the-waters-that-never-let-her-go/
 ---

 <pre>